Sarah Yatsko on how school suspension and expulsion policies can have disastrous consequences for kids.

 A great school for every child in every neighborhood

-The portfolio strategy gives families the freedom to attend their neighborhood schools or choose one that is the best fit for their child.
-It supports principals and teachers—those who work most closely with students and frees them to use their best ideas to ignite student learning.
-And it relies on city and district leadership to support and expand successful schools until every child in the district is in a great school.
+In portfolio cities, families have the freedom to attend their neighborhood schools or choose one that is the best fit for their child.
+The portfolio strategy supports principals and teachers—those who work most closely with students—and frees them to use their best ideas to ignite student learning.
+And it presses city and district leaders to support and expand successful schools until every child in the city attends a great school.

 Strife and Progress: Portfolio Strategies For Managing Urban Schools